gadget-inc/js-clients/packages/react-chatgpt-apps/README.md

 1. A `<Provider>` component that automatically authenticates your ChatGPT App with your Gadget backend
 2. Easy integration with `@gadgetinc/react` hooks for reading and writing data
-3. Automatic token management using OpenAI's authentication system
+3. Automatic token management using OpenAI's and Gadget's authentication system

 When building a ChatGPT App that needs to interact with a Gadget backend, this library handles all the authentication complexity for you, allowing your React components to focus on building great user experiences.